pact-foundation/pact-ruby/README.md

 require 'my_app' # Require the boot files for your app require 'provider_states_for_my_consumer' # See next section on setting up provider states

-Pact.service_provider "My Provider" do app { MyApp.new }
+Pact.service_provider "My Service Provider" do app { MyApp.new }

-  honours_pact_with 'My Consumer' do
+  honours_pact_with 'My Service Consumer' do
     # This example points to a local file, however, on a real project with a continuous
-    # integration box, you could publish your pacts as artifacts,
+    # integration box, you would publish your pacts as artifacts,
-    # and point this to the pact published by the last successful build.
+    # and point the pact_uri to the pact published by the last successful build.
     pact_uri '../path-to-your-consumer-project/specs/pacts/my_consumer-my_provider.json'
   end
 end